Cost to Develop a Food Delivery App like EatClub and Zesty

 Order Only Model:

 The Order only model is the basic model wherein the App provider acts as a front-end for restaurants to get orders from customers via the app.
 This model is a sophisticated version of the earlier phone-order system used by most restaurant chains.
 The App provides users with menus of restaurants in their locality to choose items of their choice.
-The app is mainly responsible for bringing orders to restaurants and increase its business.
+The app is mainly responsible for bringing orders to restaurants and increasing its business.
 Once the said restaurant receives the order, it is responsible for the entire process from that point onwards, including meal preparation, meal packing, dispatch, and delivery.
 The App revenues are generally from the commission on each order or a % of the restaurants’ order value.

 Order and Delivery Model: